The Exorcist (TV series): Development

 Jeremy Slater wrote the pilot.
 Fox ordered the pilot to be shot in January 2016.
 The series is described as "a propulsive, serialized psychological thriller following two very different men tackling one family's case of horrifying demonic possession, and confronting the face of true evil".

 Casting

 Brianne Howey was cast as Katherine Rance, while Hannah Kasulka was cast as Casey Rance.
 Alfonso Herrera and Ben Daniels were cast as Father Tomas and Father Marcus respectively, while Kurt Egyiawan was cast as Father Bennett.
 Geena Davis was cast as Angela Rance.
 Davis, Ruck, Kasulka and Howey did not return as regular cast members in the second season, while Herrera, Egyiawan and Daniels did return, as their characters preside over a new possession case.
 John Cho, Brianna Hildebrand, Zuleikha Robinson and Li Jun Li were cast in series regular roles for season two.
 Christopher Cousins and Cyrus Arnold were cast in recurring roles.

 Filming

 The first season of the show was shot in Chicago.
-Season two filming began in July 2017, in Vancouver.
+Season two filming began in Vancouver in July 2017.